dvdmtw98/notes/My Vault/Computer Networks/Layer-wise Concepts/Network (Internet) Layer Concepts/IPv6 (Internet Protocol v6) Address.md

 ### Types of IPv6 Addresses

-1. <u>Unicast (One-to-One)</u>
+**Unicast (One-to-One)**
 Global Addresses (Similar Public IPv4 Addresses)
 Link-Local Addresses (Similar to APIPA Addresses) - Starts with FE80
 Unique Local Addresses (Similar to Private IPv4 Addresses) - Starts with FC, FD

-2. <u>Multicast (One-to-Many)</u>
+**Multicast (One-to-Many)**
 Broadcast was replaced with Multicast in IPv6
 Multicast Address : ff00::/8

-3. <u>Anycast (One-to-One-of-Many)</u>
+**Anycast (One-to-One-of-Many)**
 Identifies multiple paths to target but sends the pack only on the shortest path

-4. <u>Loopback Address (::1)</u>
+**Loopback Address (::1)**
 The localhost address of the device